 Overall, the Mogocha district has seen extensive mineral exploration and has reportedly produced approximately 18 million ounces of gold.
 On the Sergeevskoe property, Zone 23, Koziy, and Vodorazdelnoe have been particular areas of focus for previous operators.
 In the 1960s, approximately 16,200 meters of trenching was conducted over the three zones and returned intervals ranged from a width of two to 48 meters and grade between 1 g/t and 5 g/t gold.

 Since acquiring the property in 2016, Orsu Metals has completed approximately 15,000 meters of drilling and approximately 5,000 meters of trenching on the property.
 A majority of exploration has been focused on Zone 23 and at Klyuchi West, where a 200-meter-wide mineralized corridor of bulk mineralized stockwork grading 0.8 g/t to 1 g/t gold with high-grade veins that grade up to 3 g/t gold was discovered.

-Orsu Metals recently announced its maiden resource on the Sergeevskoe property.
-The resource estimate includes an inferred mineral resource of 25.09 million tonnes, grading 1.47 g/t gold and containing 1.19 Moz gold at a 0.5 g/t gold cut-off grade.
+Orsu Metals recently announced its maiden resource for the Sergeevskoe property.
+The resource estimate includes an inferred mineral resource of 25.09 million tonnes grading 1.47 g/t gold and containing 1.19 million ounces of gold when using a 0.5 g/t gold cut-off grade.
 Moving forward, Orsu Metals is expected to work towards a preliminary economic assessment (PEA) for the property with the goal of eventually declaring a resource over three million ounces of gold.